PrefectHQ/prefect/docs/integrations/prefect-sqlalchemy/index.md

         <img src="https://img.shields.io/pypi/dm/prefect-sqlalchemy?color=0052FF&labelColor=090422" /></a>
 </p>

-Visit the full docs [here](https://PrefectHQ.github.io/prefect-sqlalchemy) to see additional examples and the API reference.

 The prefect-sqlalchemy collection makes it easy to connect to a database in your Prefect flows.
 Check out the examples below to get started!

 ## Getting started